Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 • antibiotics are taken for existing acute and chronic diseases of the digestive system, as well as for other somatic diseases that lower immunity;

-• the regimen of taking the drug is violated (the terms of admission are not observed, the drug is changed).
+• the regimen for taking the drug is violated (the dosage dates are not followed, the drug is changed).

 Diarrhea may begin on the first day of antibiotic treatment, as well as in the following days.
-When loose stools appear, you should not panic, as there are treatments that alleviate the symptoms and bring the body back to normal.
+If you experience loose stools, you should not panic, as there are treatment methods that alleviate the symptoms and bring the body back to normal.

 The human intestinal microflora is capable of self-recovery over time.
-But it is known that with diarrhea, bacteria are also washed out of the body along with the excreted fluid, so the natural restoration of the flora can proceed slowly.
+But it is known that during diarrhea, bacteria are washed out of the body along with the excreted fluid, so the natural restoration of the flora can be slow.

 How to treat diarrhea after taking antibiotics in an adult?
-What should be done to restore intestinal balance?
+What should you do to restore intestinal balance?

-Treatment must be comprehensive, the only way to achieve recovery.
+Treatment must be comprehensive; this is the only way to achieve recovery.

-Viscous liquid porridges - semolina and mashed buckwheat, steam scrambled eggs, soups on rice water will help to normalize the stool and establish intestinal motility in the first days of diarrhea.
-Kissels from sweet berries and fruits are useful, they also have an astringent effect.
+Viscous liquid porridges - semolina and pureed buckwheat, steamed omelettes, rice soups - will help normalize stool and improve intestinal motility in the first days of diarrhea.
+Jelly made from sweet berries and fruits is useful; they also have an astringent effect.

-Gradually, you can diversify the menu with steam meat or fish cutlets, vegetable soups, crumbly cereals (except for millet and pearl barley).
+Gradually, you can diversify the menu with steamed meat or fish cutlets, vegetable soups, crumbly porridges (except millet and pearl barley).

-Good for intestinal flora yogurt, which can be used daily from the first days of imbalance.
+Yogurt is good for intestinal flora, which can be consumed daily from the first days of imbalance.

 Yogurt is good for intestinal flora

-The ban on the use of bread is removed a week after the improvement.
+The ban on eating bread is lifted a week after improvement.

-Proper drinking regimen plays an important role in treatment.
-In this period fluid intake should be increased to 3 liters per day.
-Both clean drinking water and unsweetened compote, diluted natural juice, are suitable.
+Proper drinking regimen plays a major role in treatment.
+During this period Fluid intake should be increased to 3 liters per day.
+Both clean drinking water and unsweetened compote or diluted natural juice are suitable.

 Fluid intake should be increased to 3 liters per day

-Diarrhea after antibiotics: how to treat folk remedies in an adult
+Diarrhea after antibiotics: how to treat with folk remedies in an adult

-Old herbalists suggest making and using infusions and decoctions of medicinal herbs to relieve symptoms, which has a sorbent and astringent effect, and also restores intestinal balance.
+Old herbalists suggest making and using infusions and decoctions of medicinal herbs to relieve symptoms, which have a sorbent and astringent effect, and also restore intestinal balance.

 Recipes for infusions and decoctions:

-• To make rice water, boil half a cup of rice in 4 cups of water until the rice is cooked through.
+• To prepare rice water, you need to cook half a glass of rice in 4 glasses of water until the rice is cooked until tender.
 Strain and drink 150 g every 3 hours.

-• Insist chopped oak bark and dry calamus leaves (equal shares) in 250 ml of boiling water for 45 minutes.
+• Infuse crushed oak bark and dry calamus leaves (equal parts) in 250 ml of boiling water for 45 minutes.
 Take 100 ml three times a day before meals.

-• Cook 1 teaspoon of crushed dry pomegranate peels in a glass of water at a slow boil for 5 minutes.
-Take 15 minutes before a meal, 150 ml.
+• Boil 1 teaspoon of crushed dry pomegranate peels in a glass of water at a low boil for 5 minutes.
+Take 150 ml 15 minutes before meals.

-• 4 tbsp. l. collection of dry herbs (for 3 parts of plantain, lingonberry leaf, two parts of rowan berries, mint grass and eucalyptus leaves) boil in a liter of water for 1 minute, strain after infusion for an hour.
-Take 30 ml seven times a day.
+• 4 tbsp. l. collection of dry herbs (3 parts plantain, lingonberry leaf, two parts rowan berries, mint herb and eucalyptus leaves), boil in a liter of water for 1 minute, strain after infusing for an hour.
+Drink 30 ml seven times a day.

-Infusions of St. John's wort, yarrow, nettle, mint, and common cinquefoil are considered a good way to increase local immunity.
-It is enough to brew a small amount of grass with a glass of boiling water, cool and drink the resulting infusion during the day.
+Infusions of St. John's wort, yarrow, nettle, mint, and cinquefoil are considered a good way to increase local immunity.
+It is enough to brew a small amount of herb in a glass of boiling water, cool and drink the resulting infusion throughout the day.

 If diarrhea occurs without inflammatory processes and is not accompanied by an increase in temperature, then folk remedies will help return the intestines to their previous mode of operation.